 5.3.2.1 General verification

 To evaluate a network scenario, the NDT needs to be configured with data defining a network scenario, and where applicable, the configurations and functionalities to be evaluated.
-The MnS consumer should be enabled to configure the NDT accordingly.
+The MnS consumer should be enabled to configure the NDT job accordingly.
 Given the scenario, configurations and functionalities, the consumer can then control the simulation (e.g. to start or stop the simulation) according to the LCM capabilities as described in clause 5.1.
 The NDT simulates the defined scenario configurations and functionalities and collects data, which is then compiled into an NDT report.
 The MnS consumer should be enabled to configure the information that should be included in the simulation report.
 The NDT MnS producer should be enabled to send the simulation report to MnS consumer to indicate the network simulation results.

 5.3.2.2 Verification of network response to events